krigjo25/Databases/HospitalManagementSystem/readme.md

 ### employeement

 -   terminateemployeement
-    trigger a insert into a table, when the delRecords event has been executed.
+    trigger a new record, when the delRecords event has been executed.

 ### hospitalManagementSystem